Horned Frogs have a nation's best 11-game winning streak

 Burns is a 1978 graduate of Springfield College, where he played quarterback.
 He also has a master’s degree from Springfield.
 His first coaching position came at his alma mater as he served two seasons as offensive coordinator upon his graduation.

-Burns and his wife, Debra, have two daughters: Kelly and Kirsten.
+Burns has two daughters: Kelly and Kirsten.